8 Best Fishing Baits You Need to Use

-In this article, we are going to cover 8 of the best coarse fishing baits along with the species of fish you can expect to catch.
+In this article, we are going to cover 8 of the best fishing baits along with the species of fish you can expect to catch.

-Where else could we start but with the humble maggot.
-This coarse fishing bait has been used for years and will always be a must have for any fishing trip.
+Where else could we start in our best fishing baits but with the humble maggot?
+This coarse fishing bait has been used for years and will always be a must-have for any fishing trip.
 You can pick these up by the pint from your local tackle shop or even your local fishery depending on the facilities.
 Check what your local lake has to offer before you go fishing to avoid any disappointment and not having the coarse fishing baits you need.

 You can catch almost any coarse fish using maggots.
 There are a number of ways to fish using maggots from a couple on a small size 14 hook or perhaps using multiple baits on a maggot ring to target big carp.
 Coarse fish go crazy for maggots especially if they are still wriggling when you attach them to your hook.